kiwamizamurai/lzstring_ruby/README.md

 The implementation supports basic Unicode characters and includes robust error handling for edge cases.
 Due to differences in how Ruby and JavaScript handle character encodings, some complex Unicode characters might not compress/decompress perfectly.

-### Error Handling

-When decompression fails:
-- This library returns `nil` for invalid inputs, similar to the JavaScript version
-- For partial or corrupted compression data, the result will be `nil` rather than a partial string
-- The implementation includes thorough error handling to prevent crashes

-### Performance Considerations

-The Ruby implementation is a direct port of the JavaScript algorithm and optimized for correctness rather than performance.
-For very large strings (> 1MB), performance may be noticeably slower than the JavaScript version.

 ## Compatibility

 This gem is designed to be compatible with the original JavaScript [lz-string](https://github.com/pieroxy/lz-string) library.
 It can decompress data compressed by the JavaScript library and vice versa.